NYPL/ppd/mk-ppd-db/README.md

   The base column definition object needed by DataTables.
 Additional information is added in the app subsystem before it is finally passed to DataTables

+- `target/ppddb/db-constants.ts`
+  A TS file that exports an object that contains constants related to ppd.db and it's tables.
+Most importantly, it holds the bounds of each tables' primary key so the arrows that navigate between items (e.g. /object/NUMBER) don't allow out-of-bounds primary keys